Engagement BigQuery

 Both event and customers_properties tables contain the properties

 field, which is a BigQuery nested record (struct).
-Fields in this record have types based on types of properties specified in Bloomreach Engagement application (Data Manager > Events
+Fields in this record have types based on types of properties specified in the Bloomreach Engagement application (Data Manager > Events

 and Data Manager > Customer Properties